-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Animal Breeding”.
+This set of Class 12 Biology Chapter 9 Multiple Choice Questions & Answers (MCQs) focuses on “Animal Breeding”.

 1. Which of the following is not an aspect of animal breeding?